rob

 P4

 Never officially announced, P4 was a prototype that existed sometime between 1998 and 2000.
+The development was lead by Toru Takenaka.
 There have only been a few sightings of this robot since the knowledge of it's existence, all of which I will list.
 It's first and most showing appearance was in an NHK documentary series called Beyond the Century.
 The episode "How Human-Like Robots Can We Get?" (ロボット どこまで人間に近づけるのか) aired on October 15th, 2000, and showed a detailed look into the labratory and testing methods used for P4 and other Honda robots.
-It's second appearance was on Honda's Japanese website in November of 2000 and went by a different name, "P3 Improved Prototype" (P3改良型試作機).
+It's second appearance was on Honda's Japanese website in November of 2000 and went by a different name, "P3 Improved Prototype" (P3改良型試作機)[1].
 The third appearance was in a PBS documentary special called "Beyond Human", which showed some more testing footage in the lab.
 It's final appearance was in 2010 where it was put on display (along with other Honda robots) in the Honda Collection Hall at Twin Ring Motegi.

 To speculate on P4, based on it's years in development, it was mostlikely co-developed alongside ASIMO, if not just ahead of ASIMO.
 You can see a lot of similarities between the two; smaller body, rounder exerior, astronaut-style front visor (similar but different to P3).
 The seperate development teams would have cross polinated ideas and technical improvements.